rshield1/Body_Type/README.md

 ## Code of Conduct

 Everyone interacting in the BodyType project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/body_type/blob/master/CODE_OF_CONDUCT.md).

+When user input their body type, we want to srape all information about the user's body type i.e. :name, :info, :training.
+This information will be captured in the scraper.new object.
+For example, if input == "ectomorph", ectomorph = scraper.new("ectomorph", "info", "training").
+All of this information will be stored in the bodytype.new(input).
+Ectomorph will have access to their individual infomation and training within the methods after being scraped..